Overview

 I took a closer look at the inputs and then created a document focused on the top-line adjectives: friendly, positive, straightforward, relatable, confident.

-The document provides examples of how the traits could come through in the product.
+The full document provides examples of how the traits could come through in the product.
 Some of the examples use existing copy that I was targeting for revision.
 Here’s how I gave guidance on being friendly:

 Friendly